 We may be a party to financial instruments with off-balance sheet risk in the normal course of business to meet the financial needs of our portfolio companies.
-As of June 30, 2012, we had one off-balance sheet arrangement with a portfolio company consisting of a \$1.0 million revolving credit facility commitment of which \$0.8 million was unfunded.
+As of September 30, 2012, we had one off-balance sheet arrangement with a portfolio company consisting of a \$1.0 million revolving credit facility commitment that was unfunded.
+The commitment is generally subject to the borrowers meeting certain criteria such as compliance with financial and nonfinancial covenants.
 As of December 31, 2011, we had no off-balance sheet arrangements.